PowerMops/powermops-site/src/routes/pmops/Lesson-14.md

 `</blockquote>`

-But, that\'s four-billion *positive* numbers.
+But, that's four-billion *positive* numbers.
 How do you work with negative numbers?

 Signed and Unsigned Numbers {#signed_and_unsigned_numbers}